Rel1cx/eslint-react/README.md

 ESLint plugin to lint React TypeScript apps using the @typescript-eslint ecosystem.

+> **Warning**
-> Note: This plugin is still in early development and is not ready for use.
+> This plugin is still in early development, and will likely change significantly before reaching a stable version.

 ## Supported Engines